What you might not know about this lifesaving act

-Here, transplant surgeon Sameh A. Fayek, MD, talks about the acts of generosity on which his work depends.
+Here, transplant surgeon Edward Hollinger, Jr., MD, PhD, talks about the acts of generosity on which his work depends.
 Ranging from the must-know to the quirky, the facts he shared paint a fuller picture of organ donation in America:

 No matter how old you are or what diseases you've had, you can register to donate your organs.
 Only after your death will doctors assess whether your organs might help people who need new ones.

 "Years ago doctors would automatically say no to organs from people who were over a certain age or more likely to have health problems," Hollinger says.
 "Today we look at the relative risk: It's often better to take an older organ that might not last as long rather than wait for a younger organ that might never come."

 2. Living people can give more than their kidneys.

 Most transplanted organs come from deceased donors.
 But the living can — and do — donate.
 Because humans have two kidneys and can live with one, giving a kidney is the least complicated and most common kind of living organ donation.

 However, you can also donate part of your liver (and, in rare cases, part of your lung).

 Transplant surgeons at Rush are experienced in performing split liver transplants, in which one deceased donor's liver is used for two recipients.
 It is possible to live with only part of a functioning liver.
 This procedure helps more people receive the life-saving treatment they need, despite a shortage of livers available for transplantation.